saltastro/flask-start-setup/README.md

 This framework circumvents the issue by removing all existing bundles before attempting to load bundles in the app's `__init__.py` file.

-## Database access
+## Database

 The framework includes Flask-SQLAlchemy and makes an SQLAlchemy instance available as a variable `db` in the `app` package.

+### Database access

-You can, for example, use this to create a Pandas dataframe from an SQL query:
+You can, for example, access the database by creating a Pandas dataframe from an SQL query:

 ```python
 # Pandas doesn't ship with this framework, but you can install it with